 I actually propose that our good works are a reaction in themselves, a reaction to the grace of God through the Gospel.
-Some might say sceptically, “Oh great, the obscure ‘Gospel’ card again,” as if it is some inexplicable and abstract notion.
+Some might say, sceptically, “Oh great, the obscure ‘Gospel’ card again,” as if it is some inexplicable and abstract notion.
 Others might argue that this emphasis on the Gospel seems to imply a preeminence of belief over works.
-It is true that the Gospel is composed of data in part – historical facts regarding the actions of God, culminating in the death and Resurrection of Christ and the advent of his Church.
-But instead of viewing the Gospel as brute facts I would rather see it as something we perceive with our whole being.
+It is true that the Gospel is composed of data in part – historical facts regarding the actions of God, culminating in the death and Resurrection of Christ and the advent of the Church.
+But instead of viewing the Gospel as brute facts, I would rather see it as something we perceive with our whole being.
 We do not merely hear its words and think, ‘I believe that.’
-The Gospel is the effective power of God through his Holy Spirit and the invitation to participate in the redemptive mission of the creator of the universe as members of God’s family, the Church.
-Therefore I would see this reaction to the Gospel not as a reaction to bare facts or experience, but the entirety of what it is to begin to comprehend the grace of God for his creation.
+The Gospel is the effective power of God through the Holy Spirit and the invitation to participate in the redemptive mission of the creator of the universe as members of God’s family, the Church.
+Therefore I would see this reaction to the Gospel not as a reaction to bare facts or experience, but the entirety of what it is to begin to comprehend the grace of God for the creation.

 The God of history has entered into history and has redeemed all things, visible and invisible, and in this we cannot see a serious Christian faith without a balance of orthodoxy and orthopraxy.
 In other words, Christianity is not merely about doing the right thing or believing the right thing.
-Christianity is about doing the right thing based upon the right motives.
+Perhaps Christianity is more about doing the right thing based upon the right motives.
 It is an active faith, that does not exclusively demand our beliefs, nor does it exclusively demand our actions – it demands all that we are, visible and invisible.

 We believe in one God, the Father All Governing, creator of heaven and earth, of all things visible and invisible;